matthewfritz/laravel-cms-scaffolding/README.md

 It is a basic Bootstrap theme but the landing page uses a custom rendering template that includes a Bootstrap carousel.

-## Development Data
+## Database Tables

-This project comes with several migrations and seeders.
+This project comes with several migrations.
 The migrations included create the following tables:

 * `users`
 * `roles`